lorikayman/spiral-knights-narratology-deep-dive/src/lib/rebis_theory.md

   This equipment has distinct [round helm design](https://wiki.spiralknights.com/Spiral_Round_Helm) and back wings identical to [Angelic Helm](https://wiki.spiralknights.com/Angelic_Helm): `A beautiful helm made to resemble a heavenly guardian`.

-  As heavenly guardians are mentioned in both instances, it is most plausible that this civilization had existed for a long enough period of time for those designs to be incorporated into their culture, mostplausiblyreferring the same civilization at different points in time.
+  As heavenly guardians are mentioned in both instances, it is most plausible that this civilization had existed for a long enough period of time for those designs to be incorporated into their culture, mostplausibly referring the same civilization at different points in time.

 - `The helm of one who defied the gods and stormed/razed the gates of a heavenly kingdom` ([Champion Helm](https://wiki.spiralknights.com/Champion_Helm)), suggests an existence of a faction possessing same power of elements as the `heavenly guardians` ([Angelic Helm](https://wiki.spiralknights.com/Angelic_Helm)), but being at conflict with them in order to _storm and then raze_ `the gates of a heavenly kingdom`:

   - `The helm of one who defied the gods and stormed the gates of a heavenly kingdom.
 Some say the thunderclaps are the eternal echoes of her siege` ([Storm Champion Helm](https://wiki.spiralknights.com/Storm_Champion_Helm#Storm_Champion_Helm)).
   - `The helm of one who defied the gods and stormed the gates of a heavenly kingdom.
 Some say that whistling wings are the eternal warcries of her siege` ([Frenzy Champion Helm](https://wiki.spiralknights.com/Frenzy_Champion_Helm#Frenzy_Champion_Helm)).

+  This association of forces of nature with a distinct human event frames it in a tone of a myth, elevating it above its instances due to seemingly deific nature its parties.

-  As the helm belongs to `one who defied the gods`, and [Rider Mantles](https://wiki.spiralknights.com/Rider_Mantle) define at least one god to carve ambigious worlds with depiction an armor of impressive design and craftsmanship, we would suggest that _the term of a heavenly kingdom_ in this context __implies a literal kingdom__.
+  As the helm belongs to `one who defied the gods`, and [Rider Mantles](https://wiki.spiralknights.com/Rider_Mantle) define at least one god to carve ambigious worlds with depiction an armor of complex design, we would suggest that _the term of a heavenly kingdom_ in this context __implies a literal kingdom__, _with divinity attributed to it in the same capacity as its heaven-based location_.

-  Those details are not characteristic of dragons, as those are depicted as more _animalistic yet powerful beings or even forces of nature_.
+  Those details are not characteristic of dragons, if we woild propose them to be that opposing force, as dargons are depicted as more _animalistic yet powerful beings or even forces of nature_.

-  The Champion Helm is similar to [Ancient Plate Helm](https://wiki.spiralknights.com/Ancient_Plate_Helm) whose belonging was rather ambiguous due to unknown origin and themes, yet those plated helms, including [Volcanic Plate Helm](https://wiki.spiralknights.com/Volcanic_Plate_Helm) possess a unique for them face plate of 2 vertical colums of 2 occulariums.
+  The Champion Helm is similar to [Ancient Plate Helm](https://wiki.spiralknights.com/Ancient_Plate_Helm) whose belonging was rather ambiguous due to unknown origin and themes, yet plated helms, including [Volcanic Plate Helm](https://wiki.spiralknights.com/Volcanic_Plate_Helm) possess a unique for them face plate of 2 vertical colums of 2 occulariums.
 We wkeep this design in mind as we get to the analysis of [volcanic gear](#volcanic-elements).

-  Overall theme of heavenly kingdom and valkyries seem to point that the kingdom in question and valkyries being its guardians, is a stand-in for, fittingly, __Valhalla__.
+  The theme and naming convention of heavenly kingdom and valkyries seem to suggest that the kingdom in question and _valkyries being its guardians are this Universe's stand-in for_ __Valhalla__.

 - [Rider Mantles](https://wiki.spiralknights.com/Rider_Mantle) have prismatic elements incorporated in their designs, specifically, [wings of fury, storms and frenzy](https://wiki.spiralknights.com/Wings_of_Fury#Wings_of_Fury) or [regular prismatic wings](https://wiki.spiralknights.com/Wings).